judithniks/From-object-to-data/proposal.md

 This may strengthen assumptions like: IS really does have influence on our journalism, so they do get what they wish for; attention.

 ### Visualization:
 We will create a line graph to support the findings from our data set.
 The line graph will be visualized using R and RStudio.
+In our first line graph we will visualize the amount of articles written a week after the attacks from ISIS.
+We are looking four attacks in total.
+In our second graph we will visualize if these articles refer to prior attacks.
+We will also make a third conclusive graph that puts all outr data together as conclusion.